airbytehq/airbyte/docs/integrations/sources/bamboo-hr.md

 ## Overview

-The BambooHr source supports Full Refres sync.
+The BambooHr source supports Full Refresh sync.
 You can choose if this connector will overwrite the old records or duplicate old ones.

 ### Output schema